-Northern youths reject PDP’s zoning of 2027 Presidential ticket to south
+Northern Youths reject PDP’s zoning of 2027 presidential ticket to South

 “The North can no longer continue to be the political beast of burden for a party that only uses its votes but denies it leadership.
 If this injustice is not corrected, we will mobilize our entire structures to respond appropriately at the polls,” the statement read.

-JACON further announced that it would convene an emergency meeting of all its affiliate bodies to deliberate on a “comprehensive strategy” to counter the PDP’s zoning arrangement.
+JACON further announced plans to convene an emergency meeting of all its affiliate bodies to deliberate on a “comprehensive strategy” to counter the PDP’s zoning arrangement.

 The youth body also called on Northern political, traditional, and religious leaders to resist what it described as “a brazen act of exclusion,” declaring that “the time for silent acquiescence is over.”

-The text of the press conference was signed by Ambassador Sanin Yaya, Director of Media and Public Affairs of JACON.
+The press conference text was signed by Ambassador Sanin Yaya, Director of Media and Public Affairs of JACON.

 Disclaimer